henriquesposito/poldis/README.md

 issues](https://img.shields.io/github/issues-raw/henriquesposito/poldis)
 <!-- badges: end -->

-Text Data on Political Discourses in Brazil and the US in Time.
+Text data and tools for analysing on political discourses in Brazil and the US across Time.

-For now this is a private project, but soon it is set to become a source of publicly available data on political discourses and offer several helpful functions for political text analysis.
+For now this is a private project, but soon it is set to become a source of publicly available data on political discourses and offer several helpful functions for wrangling and analysing political text.

 Keep your eyes open for it\!